Jwilles/barcode-app/README.md

 A Ruby on Rails web app that interfaces with a Raspberry Pi barcode scanner to keep track of the households groceries.
 Grocery list generation is hopefully coming soon.

-You can find this app deployed via Heroku https://willes-grocery-list.herokuapp.com/
+You can find this app deployed via Heroku at https://willes-grocery-list.herokuapp.com/

 # Usage